 - High altitude balloons.
 These are regular high-altitude balloons that provide services conventionally provided by regular orbiting satellites.

 Without the balloon part, a balloon satellite can look like a regular orbiting satellite.
-A few of these balloon satellites crashed, and when flat-Earthers discovered them, they were quick to use the “discovery” as “proof” that regular orbiting satellites do not exist.
+A few of these balloon satellites crashed, and when flat-Earthers discovered their existence, they were quick to use the “discovery” as “proof” that regular orbiting satellites do not exist.
 In reality, both types of satellites exist and have their own specific purposes.